-The North County Hub, is the CENTRAL ENTRY POINT for homeless services and is a collaboration between the Cities of Berkeley, Albany and Emeryville and Berkeley Food and Housing Project.
+The North County Housing Resource Center, is the CENTRAL ENTRY POINT for homeless services and is a collaboration between the Cities of Berkeley, Albany and Emeryville and Berkeley Food and Housing Project.
 The Hub is a Housing Resource Center which works with all individuals and households experiencing homelessness.

 Contacting the Hub

 Call: Alameda County 211 Monday - Friday 9:00 am - 12:00 pm

 People without a phone can call 211 or meet with Albany's Housing Navigator during Human Services Linkages Program Drop In hours on Wednesdays & Fridays from 10:00 am - 1:00 pm - Albany Senior Center, 846 Masonic Avenue, Albany, CA 94706